mathewcmartin/KHS/Chimera/FarNorthHaulMadeByKenmoreFlyers.md

 > A mining camp high on a Candanian Coast range glacier recently was completely outfitted in a unique airborne operation by Kenmore Air Harbor Planes.

-> What made the operation so unusual was the "landing strip" of the float-equipped planes-- merely the snow covered surgace of the glacier itself.
+> What made the operation so unusual was the "landing strip" of the float-equipped planes-- merely the snow covered surface of the glacier itself.

 > Ordinary land planes were out of the question because of the difficult location of the camp.
 Ski-equipped planes could not be used since there was no snow at Ketchikan from which to take off.